 - o Court Base: should be concrete and installed over 4" of sand for moisture drainage. - Lighting: large courts could be equipped with one 1,000 watt quartz fixture at each corner.
-Smaller courts can be well lighted with two 1500 watt quartz fixtures. - Court Surface Finish: the most common finish is called 'Plexi-Pave' which consists of a gritty material.
+Smaller courts can be well lighted with two 1500 watt quartz fixtures.

-o Fencing: should be 10' high around the perimeter of the overall facility.
+- Court Surface Finish: the most common finish is called 'Plexi-Pave' which consists of a gritty material. - Fencing: should be 10' high around the perimeter of the overall facility.

 The play area of a pickleball court is 30' x 60' which encompasses the standard court of 20' x 44'.
-Since each individual court is 1,800 square feet a four court complex would require 7,200 square feet, or 0.165 acre, and would fit comfortably within the footprint of parcel C's 0.50 acre size while still leaving space for renovated basketball courts or installation of beach volleyball on the same parcel.
+Since each individual court is 1,800 square feet a two court complex would require 3,600 square feet, or 0.08 acre, and would fit comfortably within the footprint of parcel C's 0.50 acre size while still leaving space for renovated basketball courts.
+Following installation, the popularity can be evaluated to consider expansion for additional courts or installation of the options described in Objective 1.8 on the same parcel.

 The accepted industry cost for concrete pickleball court construction in 2020 was \$40,000 per court.
 This included the concreate base, color coating (Plexi-Pave), lines, nets, fencing, and lighting.
-Factoring price increases since that time, it is assumed a four court pickleball complex could be built for \$160,000 - \$200,000.
-Annual maintenance costs for such a facility should be anticipated at \$5,000 to \$6,000.
+Factoring price increases since that time, it is assumed a four court pickleball complex could be built for \$80,000 - \$100,000.
+Annual maintenance costs for such a facility should be anticipated at \$2,500 to \$4,000.